Why Agile will never be a project management framework

 So let’s look at just some of the reasons why:

 - Agile is easy to understand in principle but very hard to do in practice.
-Much harder than the snake-oil salesmen will admit (or understand).
+Much harder than the snake-oil salesmen will admit.
 Most of the true benefits of using Agile are not commonly understood and the challenges involved often go unresolved.
+Culturally, they are some of the greatest challenges we can ever face in business.
+It will require a great deal of change to ways of working, current practices employed by developers and people in the business and even roles.
+It is often referred to as transformation but transformation efforts have a very high failure rate.
+That’s not something the snake-oil salesmen usually highlight and the scale of change required is often vastly underestimated, especially for larger projects.

 - Far too many people confuse Scrum with Agile.
 When they say they are using Agile, they really mean Scrum.
 The most common interpretation of Scrum is totally anti the principles and values of Agile.

-- Scrum is suited to simple software development where incremental sequential development and deployment is clearly appropriate and teams are independant, but that is far from always possible.
-Where design is a very large task or complexity is high, the core of Agile may be exactly the opposite of what is needed.
+- Scrum is suited to simple software development where incremental sequential development and deployment is clearly appropriate and teams are independent but that is far from always possible.
+Where design also involves elements other than software or complexity is high, the core of Agile may be very challenging to master – beyond the appetite of many organisations.
+Many Agile methods ignore Design, almost as if it does not exist.

 - Getting the real benefits of Agile takes a great deal more than introducing Sprints and Scrum.
 It takes understanding and commitment from the business and from everyone in the development teams.
 It will take time to develop an approach that works for you too, and this will have to be adapted when used on multiple projects.
 Projects by their very nature have unique characteristics and trying to develop a single ‘method’ to deliver them is never going to work.
 That is not a message many businesses understand or welcome.